 You (and your broker or agent) will most likely use a standard form called the Residential Purchase Agreement and Joint Escrow Instructions to make your offer.
 It's prepared by the California Association of Realtors.
 Your real estate agent will help you complete this form, and you need not have an attorney review it.
 A seller who accepts your offer can simply sign this form, and it will serve as the final contract.
 (The seller will likely counteroffer, but this too can be done using the standard form.)

 If, however, you have questions about the offer and contracting process that your agent is unable to answer, or if your transaction is particularly complex, it might make sense to seek legal advice from a reputable local attorney.

 California law permits sellers and buyers to be represented by the same real estate broker or agency in a real estate transaction.
 When the seller and buyer are both represented by the same real estate broker, or are represented by two separate agents working for the same broker, this is called a dual agency relationship.

 Many states do not permit dual agency, recognizing the possible conflict of interest that arises when an agent is charged with the task of obtaining the highest price on behalf of the seller, while also bargaining for the lowest price on behalf of the buyer, without sharing confidential information with either party.

 In California, however, dual agency is permitted as long as both the buyer and the seller consent to it in writing.
 This consent is ordinarily provided on a form titled, Disclosure Regarding Real Estate Agency Relationships, which identifies the broker and agents involved in the transaction and the parties they represent.

-Mello-Roos taxes are imposed on owners of property to fund improvements to local infrastructure, under the Community Facilities Act (Government Code §53311-53368.3.)
+In addition, Mello-Roos taxes are imposed on owners of some California property, to fund improvements to local infrastructure, under the Community Facilities Act (Government Code §53311-53368.3.)
 The funds from the taxes finance bonds used to build or enhance streets, sewer and sanitation systems, police and fire protection, schools, parks, and other local cultural facilities.